-The Real Madrid manager said his Welsh winger will be out this weekend, but noted the player should be fully fit after the international break.
+The Italian revealed that the Welsh winger will be out for Madrid's game against Levante at the weekend, but claimed he will be fully fit to return after the international break

 Madrid overcame the Danish champions with a double apiece from from Cristiano Ronaldo and Angel Di Maria, but Bale was forced to watch on from the sidelines as he recovers from a thigh injury.

-"It wasn't possible for him to play," Ancelotti explained.
+"It wasn't possible for him to play," the Italian coach explained.
 "He had a knock and we did an X-ray, but it didn't show up anything special.
 We are waiting for him to recover.

 Ancelotti, meanwhile, was happy with Madrid's reaction following Saturday's derby defeat at home to Atletico.